China

 Xi’an.
 It was dark by the time we descended on Xi’an.
 Like any other airport in China, Xi’an’s airport is somewhere between large and staggering, and still expanding.
 It isn’t hard to hazard a guess why.
 Xi’an (or Chang’an, as it was known in the past) is one of those few cities in the world to transcend time in retaining their gateway status, with its claim to fame and prosperity being one to the ancient, legendary Silk Road.

 As the trade artery between the East and the West, historians have also linked it to the Hellenistic period, followed by an era of breakthrough philosophy, science and mathematics in the 3rd century B.C.
-If one steps back to look at the entire scene, one can see that this was an era that had everything, together with danger and adventure thrown in the mix; and it all traveled back and forth from Xi’an all the way to Rome and possibly Alexandria.
+If one steps back to look at the entire scene, one can see that this was an era that had everything, together with danger and adventure thrown in the mix; and it all travelled back and forth from Xi’an all the way to Rome and possibly Alexandria.

 Next morning, we headed out to see the Terracotta Army.